zwcloud/ImGui-Doc/articles/Design/Rendering-System-Design.md

 	3. get the layout from layout engine based on the render-tree

 	So, we need to refactor all control code and the layout engine, and finally the rendering pipeline.

+__detail: re-layout trigger__

+* What triggers a re-layout in the render tree?

+	1. Add a new control.
+	2. Remove an old control.
+	3. Change the style of a control and it changes the position and/or size of the control.

+	Causes: User action, animation and programmatic action.

+* Important points

+    - Setup a queue of the changes that is required.
+	- Combine changes that can be combined.

+reference: http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/ (What triggers a reflow or a repaint)